H1B0B0/twitch-Viewerbot/README.md

-# Twitch Viewer Bot ( Currently outdated ) ( A new version is in developpement join the discord to have more information )
+# Twitch Viewer Bot ( Premium version is KO take the free version ) ( A new version is in developpement join the discord to have more information )

 This is a Python script for generating Twitch views using proxies.
 It is implemented as a GUI application with the help of the tkinter module.